Vincent Nichols: Traditional Catholic rites and sacraments

 Following the ascent of Arthur Roche to the Congregation for Divine Worship and the Discipline of the Sacraments and his "clarifying" Responsa ad Dubia supplement to Traditionis custodes, Nichols moved to prohibit the celebration of the Sacrament of Confirmation in the Archdiocese of Westminster according to the traditional Latin rites of the Catholic Church, as they were celebrated before the institution of the Novus Ordo in 1971 (created after Vatican II).
 This affected the annual traditional Catholic confirmations at St James's, Spanish Place in London (part of the archdiocese of Westminster), where, before 2022, they had been celebrated under indult for the last 20 years.
-This put Nichols at variance with the Latin Mass Society, though confirmations in pre-Vatican II rites continue in England and Wales through the canonically irregular Society of St. Pius X and the Eastern Catholic Churches.
+This put Nichols at variance with the Latin Mass Society, though confirmations in pre-Vatican II rites continue in England and Wales through the schismatic Society of St. Pius X and the Eastern Catholic Churches.

 In February 2024 Nichols announced that the Latin mass planned for the Paschal Triduum, that had annually been held at St. Mary Moorfields, would be cancelled.
 This would result in the first time since the 1990s that the Triduum would not be celebrated in the archdiocese according to the old rites.